AKotov-dev/trojan-srv/README.md

 If you want to use IPV6 + `trojan-srv`, you can read this article: [How to Install Trojan on IPv6 VPS](https://wiki.hax.co.id/ipv6-servers/how-to-install-trojan-on-ipv6-vps/).

-**Note:** Tested in Mageia-8/9, Fedora-36 and Ubuntu-22.04.
+Tested in Mageia-8/9, Fedora-36 and Ubuntu-22.04.
 Don't forget to open the ports in `iptables`.

 Similar project: [SS-Obfuscator](https://github.com/AKotov-dev/SS-Obfuscator), [vmess-ws](https://github.com/AKotov-dev/vmess-ws).